 Both Neuron and Beam e-scooters cost \$1 to unlock and \$0.45 cents per minute to ride on a casual basis.
-More frequent users have the option to purchase passes from either provider, and riders can view and purchase subscription packs within the app for concessions, special offers and discounts to ensure they get the best value for their travel purchase.
+Fares are available in pay-per-ride rates, as well as affordable 3-day, weekly and monthly pass option.
+Frequent users have the choice to buy passes from either provider, and riders can view and purchase subscription packs within each of the companies' apps for concessions, special offers and discounts to ensure they get the best value for their travel purchase.